Recommendations

 Marge Walker, the daughter of a steamship-line owner, stows away on one of her father's ships bound for Shanghai.
 Roy Dale, the captain of the ship, is in love with her as is the first officer, Steve Andrews.
 The already-touchy situation gets touchier when both a typhoon and a mutiny strike the ship.

-The influence of Roy William Neill in Eight Bells can be felt in the way modern Action films handle stylistic flair.
+The influence of Roy William Neill in Eight Bells can be felt in the way modern Adventure films handle stylistic flair.
 From the specific lighting choices to the pacing, this 1935 release set a high bar for atmospheric immersion.

 Dir: Roy William Neill